 A massive perk of working from home for me is listening to my tunes.
 I’ve always found it difficult to concentrate and tolerate other people’s music.
 I have different music playlists for different moods, heck I even had two playlists for labour (but that’s another story) Listening to your tunes can be an inspiration, moment of relaxation or just a dance break if the mood takes you.
 You can listen to radio, music through your computer or stream music from your phone through a Bluetooth speaker.

 6 HIDE AND SEEK

 Office equipment can look sadly corporate.
-Choose items in stylish colors, or place your printer under a rectangular basket and your shredder in a stylish box when not in use.
-There are many more ideas on line.
+Choose items in stylish colours, or place your printer under a rectangular basket and your shredder in a stylish box when not in use.
+There are many more ideas online.

 7 THINGS THAT MAKE YOU HAPPY

 Human accents (a beloved painting, a beach-stone turned-paperweight) take the 9-5 edge off by making you feel more comfortable and therefore more productive.
 Doesn’t work for me, but you can add family photos and inspiring elements collected on your most recent trip.
 Pictures of far away destination you would like to visit can help you focus, as a nice goal you want to achieve.
 An inspiring quote!

 An ergonomically correct computer station protects your back, neck, shoulders, and wrists.
 Follow these guidelines: 1.
 Adjust the chair so your feet are flat on the floor and your shoulders are relaxed when your arms are on the armrests.
 2. Place the monitor an arm’s length in front of you, with the screen’s top at eye level.
 3. Make sure your hands are at or slightly below your elbows when you type (you may need to raise your chair or install a pull-out keyboard tray).
 4. Work standing.
 For a standing desk, I would suggest cushioning your feet with a yoga mat.